alopesmendes/SyntheseImage/Kit.M1.M2.2020/3D/doc/USER.md

 ## Bugs
 The transparency does not work that well with the cube it might produce a segmentation fault.
+The shadows are not perfect.
+If the command line is not written properly the program will not work correctly.
+The graphic window since it will reder the image every time it can be very slow.

 ## Conclusion
 The user can create different scenes with this version of ray tracing.